BlackBerry says new software bridge to Microsoft products will increase security

 BlackBerry chief marketing officer Mark Wilson said at a press briefing in Waterloo, Ont., that organizations are increasingly looking for ways to improve cybersecurity for a highly interconnected workforce.

+He said BlackBerry's customers have long wanted to have that level of security while using Microsoft's software as it normally operates without the user knowing how secure it is.

+"For them, they think they're using the regular Microsoft app.
+For the IT manager, they know behind the curtain what's actually happening.''

-To enable the integration, BlackBerry has developed a software product called BlackBerry Enterprise Bridge, which will be sold on a per-user subscription basis.
+BlackBerry Enterprise Bridge, the software that creates a connection to the Microsoft application environment, is undergoing final customer trials and will be sold on a per-user subscription basis when it's launched commercially.
 Final prices were not disclosed.

+BlackBerry is not the company it was a few years ago when it was still the market leader in smartphones, before it was pushed aside by Apple's iPhone and various devices using the Android operating system.

+Now the company gets about 75 per cent of its revenue from enterprise software, which is used by businesses, government departments, police, fire and other first responders and other organizations.

 Companies in this story: (TSX:BB)

-Note: Note to readers: This is a corrected story.
-An earlier version said BlackBerry is trying to reach 40,000 business people.